AlmightyLks-SCP/Syncord/Configs.md

 discordBotAddress: 127.0.0.1
 # Port which the Discord-Bot is listening to
 discordBotPort: 8000
-# Whether the Server should try to reconnect when connection is lost
+# Whether the Server should try to connect when there is no connection
-autoReconnect: false
+autoConnect: false
 }
 ```